tolicodes/articles/wip/api-scraping.md

 5. Internal Promise Resolves
 6. External Promise Resolves

-What happens in the a
+What happens in the `add` function is we sign

 ```
 class Queue {